 I started my career in the media delivering the Hull Daily Mail, as 13-year-old Sue saving for my first holiday abroad.
 A couple of decades later (after spells in community media and a post-grad in radio and TV) I was working at the same newspaper.

 Starting in commercial features, moving across to editorial and taking on developing the online news operation.
-Soon, I was running the editorial web operations for the HDM and its sister newspapers in Grimsby and Lincoln, and then became regional editor across Northcliffe’s online newspapers in the north of England and eastern Scotland.
+I ran the editorial web operations for the HDM and its sister newspapers in Grimsby and Lincoln, and then became regional editor across Northcliffe’s online newspapers in the north of England and eastern Scotland.

-When Northcliffe – like other newspaper groups around 2000 – realised that the web was costing rather making money and regrouped into a centralised digital operation, I chose to stay at the Mail and with traditional journalism, moving onto the newsdesk.
+When Northcliffe – like other newspaper groups at the time – realised that the web was costing rather making money and regrouped into a centralised digital operation, I chose to stay at the Mail and with traditional journalism, moving onto the newsdesk.
 It was a tough job at one of the best regional dailies in the UK, and I loved it.

 I moved from assistant news editor at the Hull Daily Mail, to deputy news editor at the Sentinel (in Stoke), then news editor at the Telegraph & Argus in Bradford.
-I was on track for the next step; interviewed for Assistant Editor at another daily, but had started to lose faith with local journalism.
-There were a couple of stories that bothered me and I’d begun to worry about journalists as reinterpreters of events.
+I was on track for Assistant Editor at another daily, but had started to lose faith with local journalism.
+There were a couple of stories that bothered me and I’d begun to worry about journalists as reinterpreters of events, rather than reporters.

 I started teaching journalism part-time at Staffordshire University and worked on a new start-up idea.
 This one, Sweeble, was also about helping people tell their own news but the focus was on self-publishing.
 A web-to-print system aimed at groups, schools, small businesses etc. wanting to both create a website and publish a printed newsletter or magazine.
 I wanted to build WordPress for print.